 Don’t like the new-look site!

-Most complaints that I have seen regarding this site is that many do not like the recent update.
+Most complaints that I have seen regarding this site are that many do not like the recent update.
 On checking the old site, (link provided on Find A Grave), the home page is very cluttered.

-In my opinion the updated site makes your job of navigating and finding what you are looking for much easier.
+In my opinion, the updated site makes your job of navigating and finding what you are looking for much easier.
 But it seems to be the case of being comfortable with the old design for so long.

-There is though the point that the new site does load slower than the original and there are more processes involved with the new set up.
+There is though the point that the new site does load slower than the original and there are more processes involved with the new setup.

 Do not like advertisements/pop-ups on the site!